 My name is Maike Vogt-Luerssen.
 I was born on 24/03/1956 in Wilhelmshaven, Germany.
 Since 1995 I have been living in Australia.
 In 1985 I finished my university studies in the subjects history, biology and education at the Philipps-University of Marburg on Lahn, Germany, with the high distinction "magna cum laude".
 I had the great fortune to study under the surely best historians of my time, Walter Heinemeyer and his son Karl, Hans K. Schulze, Peter Krüger and Karl Christ, whose love for history was contagious.Thanks to the generous financial support of my husband Dr. Holger Luerssen with whom I also created this new web-site, I am able to follow my own great passion for history.
 I have specialised in the history of the everyday life, women's history and art-history especially from the Middle Ages and the Renaissance.
 With my books and my website I want to prove that historical topics can be presented through precise scientific work in such a way that interested laypeople can rediscover the joy of reading.
-(Photo: Maike Vogt-Luerssen with her granddaughter Skye on the Medieval Fair in Gumeracha, South Australia, on 5th May 2019).
+(Photo: Maike Vogt-Luerssen with her granddaughter Skye on a birthday party in May 2022).

 The usage of kleio.org does not require entering personal data.
 Personal data is not being collected, nor saved, nor passed on to third parties.

 Some data which is being collected during a visit to kleio.org is essential for running this website and is held only temporarily.

 kleio.org does not display any online advertising by third parties.

 When visiting kleio.org a session cookie is created.
 This is essential part of the content management system that kleio.org is run by.
 This session cookie is not used for user-tracking.